Davis Sanchez: Broadcasting career

+Sanchez joined TSN In 2017 and has been full time on both the NFL and CFL broadcasts since 2019.
+Sanchez and TSN colleague Milt Stegall host a podcast and YouTube show called "Stegall and Sanchez Wide Open".

 In May 2017, Sanchez was announced as the new game analyst on TSN 690 for the Alouettes' radio broadcasts.
 In 2018, Sanchez joined the CFL on TSN panel as a game analyst for TSN's CFL television broadcasts.
-In 2019, he joined NFL on TSN broadcast and in 2020 started covering the NFL for TSN and CTV on a full-time basis.
+In 2019, he joined the NFL on TSN broadcasts and in 2020, started covering the NFL for TSN and CTV on a full-time basis.
 Along with being a TSN football analyst he is also the co-founder of The TSN Edge which launched in 2020 and is TSN's Sports betting and fantasy hub.